 Tools & Experience

-Vertex combines theoretical understanding with practical experience for the design, installation and optimization of various types Vapour Mitigation Systems.
+Vertex combines theoretical understanding with practical experience for the piping layout, installation and optimization of various types Vapour Mitigation Systems.

 Expedite your project timeline by using one of Vertex’s mobile Environmental Compliance Approvals (ECAs) to permit the extraction of contaminated vapours, and treatment via either adsorptive media or catalytic oxidation.

 Discuss options with Vertex today to understand what type of system is best suited for your property.